bigcommerce/catalyst/docs/cli.md

 ## Configure your Catalyst project

-If you want to link your Catalyst project to a different BigCommerce store, go through the setup process again.
+If you want to link your Catalyst project to a different BigCommerce store, repeat the setup process.
 Run the following command from within the directory that contains your Catalyst project:

 ```shell
 npx create-catalyst-storefront@latest init
 ```

-If you prefer to have more control over how Catalyst is configured, you can also manually set Catalyst's [environment variables](/docs/environment-variables.md).
+If you prefer more control over Catalyst's configuration, you can manually set Catalyst's [environment variables](/docs/environment-variables.md).
 For more information, see [Advanced config](/docs/monorepo.md).